Propositional union closed team logics: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Fausto Barbero, Pietro Galliani, Rosalie Iemhoff, Juha Kontinen, Lauri Hella, and Jouko V\"{a}\"{a}n\"{a}nen for interesting discussions related to the topic of this paper.
-This research was supported by grants 330525 and 308712 of the Academy of Finland, and also by Research Funds of the University of Helsinki.
+The author would like to thank Aleksi Anttila, Fausto Barbero, Pietro Galliani, Rosalie Iemhoff, Juha Kontinen, Lauri Hella, and Jouko V\"{a}\"{a}n\"{a}nen for interesting discussions related to the topic of this paper.
+The author is also grateful to an anonymous referee for valuable comments concerning the presentation of the results in the paper.

+This research was supported by grants 330525 and 308712 of Academy of Finland, and Research Funds of University of Helsinki.